textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 BasicAuth.setPassword("YOUR PASSWORD");

 TextMagicApi apiInstance = new TextMagicApi();
-String country = "\"US\""; // String | Two-letter ISO country ID.
+String country = "\"US\""; // String | The 2-letter ISO country ID.
 If not specified, it returns all the available sender settings. try {
     GetAvailableSenderSettingOptionsResponse result = apiInstance.getAvailableSenderSettingOptions(country);
     System.out.println(result);